timvandermeij/mobile-radio-tomography/README.md

 ### Reconstruction view

-The reconstruction view converts a dataset, dump or XBee data stream with signal strength measurements to input for the reconstructor, such as weight matrices and grid pixel data.
+The reconstruction view converts a dataset, dump or stream of signal strength measurements to input for the reconstructor, such as weight matrices and grid pixel data.
 The result of the reconstruction is visualized as a set of two-dimensional images.
 We provide multiple reconstructors:

 * SVD
 * Total variation